-Even though, the scope of this paper is not focusing on conservation cultural heritage during the dictatorial regime, the author will shortly mention the evolution of the conservation law, in order to provide a background of the legislative situation inherited in the transition period.
-The new Albanian Government paid significant attention to cultural heritage after World War II.
-This is demonstrated with several laws and regulations approved in order to conserve and protect the cultural heritage (Riza, 2004).
+Even though this paper does not focus on the conservation of cultural heritage during the dictatorial regime, the author will shortly mention the evolution of the conservation law, in order to provide a background of the legislative situation inherited in the transition period.
+The new Albanian government paid significant attention to cultural heritage after WW II.
+This is demonstrated with several laws and regulations approved in order to conserve and protect cultural heritage (Riza, 2004).

 The Albanian state, being a communist country and uncommunicative with other nations, stressed the consolidation of the conservation law.
 Using its ideological policy, the communist state realized that nationalism could further strengthen its position by attending the national heritage, which could evoke the depth of Albanian history.
-This is proved by the fact that only four years after the World War II, in 1948, "The conservation of the rare natural and cultural monuments", law was approved.
+This is proved by the fact that only four years after the end of WW II, in 1948, "The conservation of the rare natural and cultural monuments", law was approved.

-In 1955, this law was completed with the regulation "On the conservation of cultural monuments", according to which the country's monuments were put on special lists from the body in charge at that time.
+In 1955, this law was completed with the regulation "On the conservation of cultural monuments," according to which the country's monuments were put on special lists from the body in charge at that time.
 These monuments, which were considered to have a great importance, were declared by the Council of Ministers (CM).

-In 1961, the CM decided to list the cities of Berat and Gjirokastra as museum towns, and on the same decision the archaeological heritage of Durres was under protection.
+In 1961, the CM decided to list the cities of Berat and Gjirokastra as museum towns, and by the same decision, the archaeological heritage of Durres was placed under protection.
 In the same year, a special regulation for the protection of the cultural heritage of the city of Berat was announced.
 As a result of professional supervision of the monuments and their characteristics, the regulation determined this classification, as follows: